The Right Roof Can Pay You Back

 While it is impossible ever to predict the exact amount of value that a new roof will add to a home, the benefits of a metal roof are things that are sought after by prospective home buyers.
 It becomes a natural conclusion: the benefits of metal roofing will sell faster and for a higher value.
 Those benefits include:

 - Freedom from future roof expenses

 - Reduced utility costs through energy efficiency and eventual solar panel installation

 What Type of Roof is Best for You?

 There is a free online tool to help you in your search for the best roof.
-The Roofing Needs Profiler asks 30 easy and quick multiple-choice questions in order to help homeowners decide whether an “Entry-Level,” “Mid-Grade,” or “Investment Grade” roof is right for them and their home.
-Your report will then explain the suggested grade of roof in detail and help you understand the reason for its recommendation.
+The Roofing Needs Profiler asks 30 easy and quick multiple-choice questions to help homeowners decide whether an “Entry-Level,” “Mid-Grade,” or “Investment Grade” roof is right for them and their home.
+Your report will then explain the suggested grade of the roof in detail and help you understand the reason for its recommendation.